 Myth 2: Taking a loan can increase your returns exponentially

 Don’t get me wrong.
 I’m not dissuading you from taking a mortgage.
 In fact, I come from this school of thought that favors taking a mortgage instead of paying cash upfront.
-For example, a lot of people take advantage of banks offering loans at low rates and rent out their apartments to cover up the costs of the mortgage.
+For example, many people take advantage of banks offering loans at low rates and rent out their apartments to cover up the costs of the mortgage.
 Sometimes the rent even leaves you with extra income after paying your monthly fee which increases your returns.
 However, one must keep in mind that risk and return are directly proportional when it comes to financing your home.
 There is a risk of your house remaining vacant or rent prices dropping.
 On the other hand, you could also potentially earn higher in case rents were high.
 Either way, you should be ready to handle any risk associated with taking out a mortgage, especially when it comes to Dubai’s property market.
 To learn more about mortgaging your property, you can watch our webinar.

 Myth 3: Prime properties are better investment options

-One of the biggest mistakes people tend to make is looking only into central business districts and prime areas.
+One of the biggest mistakes people make is looking only into central business districts and prime areas.
 I’ve heard it multiple times from clients: “We need more of The Palm properties or Downtown Dubai or an apartment in the Burj Khalifa”.
 My answer is always as follows: this isn’t your dream house hunt; it is solely an investment journey.
 In order to succeed in that, you should leave out your emotions from the mix.
 You need to keep in mind that you’re not living in that house.
 When investing in a property, you should consider a wide range of key aspects – net yields being one of the major ones.
 Regardless, prime properties or so-called luxury properties don’t perform as well as properties in areas like JVC, Dubai Marina, JLT, or Dubai South.
 For example, people usually seek to rent in JVC for its affordability.
 So, properties as such provide higher returns for you and serve as better investment opportunities in the Dubai property market.

 Myth 4: Dubai’s property market is oversaturated